-Any national of either Contracting State who has been given a sentence involving imprisonment or a more serious sentence may, at the request of either Government, be transferred to the authorities of the State of which he is a national.
+Article 30.
+Any national of one of the two Contracting States who has been given a sentence involving imprisonment or a more serious penalty may, at the request of either Government, be handed over to the authorities of the State of which he is a national in order to serve his sentence.